olofmagn/threatqueryx/README.md

 > LAST 30 MINUTES
 > ```
 >
-> This helps identify accounts with unusually high activity that might indicate compromise or misuse.
+> This helps identify accounts with unusually high activity that might indicate compromise or misuse with `optional_field: admin`.

 Each `optional_fields` must include a `pattern` (used for input validation) and a `help` text, which provides guidance on the field's purpose.
 This is useful in CLI mode or automated workflows.
 For Defender queries, an optional field `post_pipeline` allows you to toggle between raw event searches and structured, aggregated results (e.g., counts grouped by relevant fields).